-But with pensions, the period can be longer, says PSCA president David Wray.
-With a 401(k) you can be vested in three years, he says.
+But with pensions, the period can be longer, says PSCA board member and past president David Wray.
+With a 401(k), you can be vested in three years, he says.
 "Or you can be gradually vested over time for a period that doesn't exceed six years.
 But with a pension, you can have a plan where you're not vested at all until after five years or you're gradually vested over seven years," says Wray.

 Older workers tend to stick around until they qualify to keep all their employer-paid benefits -- "about 14 years for their last job on average," says Wray.

 "But what typically happens is that people stay less than seven years in their early career, so younger workers especially need to understand how their retirement plan vesting schedule works" so they don't quit before qualifying for employer contributions.

 In the past few years, both employers and workers have upped their contributions to 401(k) plans.
 In 2012, employers contributed an average of 4.5 percent of salary to a 401(k), up from 4.2 percent a year earlier, according to the PSCA.
 Employees saved an average of 6.8 percent of their paycheck, up from 6.4 percent in 2011.
 It's smart to contribute as much as you can to take advantage of the full company match.